 Researching the co-occurance of epilepsy in autism

 Approximately 20-30% of autistic individuals have or will develop epilepsy.
 It is a major cause of early death in autism and profoundly impacts a person’s quality of life.
-Based on research priorities of individuals with autism and epilepsy (and their families), our research will focus on:
+Based on research priorities of individuals with autism and epilepsy, our research will focus on:

-- understanding why epilepsy is more common in autistic people, by studying the brain using brain imaging tools
+- understanding why epilepsy is more common in autistic people, by studying the brain using imaging tools, including EEG and MRI

 - identifying markers that can predict which autistic individuals may develop epilepsy over the course of their life

 At King’s College London, we will be recruiting new participants for our study.
 We are looking for participants who have epilepsy with or without a diagnosis of autism.
-We will mainly identify new participants through hospital clinics.
 The ‘study days’ for these participants will be very similar to the rest of the LEAP study (see ‘What does the LEAP study look like?‘).

 How does it work?